LahaArnab/plant_disease_detection/README.md

 # Plant_disease_detection
 The model achieved an impressive **training accuracy of 99%** and **validation accuracy of 96%**, with a **training loss of 0.023** and a **validation loss of 0.138**.
-These results demonstrate the model's ability to generalize well and effectively classify plant diseases.
+These results demonstrate the model's ability to generalize well and effectively classify plants diseases.

 **Graph**